-The fact that this entire project is build from scratch – from the font to the colours of the glow, to the eventual animation – means that there's a lot of scope for creativity.
+The fact that this entire project is built from scratch – from the font to the colours of the glow, to the eventual animation – means that there's a lot of scope for creativity.
 You can choose exactly what you want every part of this effect to look like.

 Neon continues to be popular.
 Showing off saturated tones against a dark, muted background is a great way to present a landing page, a logo design or a header, and it's easy to animate your work and save it as a GIF with a low file size (keep your files safe in cloud storage).
 Let's dive into how to create it.

 01. Start creating the font

 Create a new document 550x550px in Photoshop, and bring up the grid by hitting cmd/ctrl+'.
 Create a new layer and with the Pen tool, sketch out your first letter.
 Leave gaps in the character, as this is going to be a neon-style typeface.
 Once you're happy, hit Stroke within the Paths tab to draw in the letter.